sunjay/sunjay.github.io/_posts/2016-07-25-rust-code-coverage.md

 ## Travis CI Integration

+***Update (July 29, 2016):** As pointed out in [#1][website#1], there is a script called [travis-cargo][travis-cargo] that handles Travis and Coveralls integration for you.
+The Travis configuration you would use to integrate that is similar to the one below except that it has the kcov installation details hidden behind the script.*

 These instructions are specific to Travis CI, but should be ubiquitous enough to translate to any CI provider.
 We essentially need to take the above instructions and translate them into a Travis CI configuration.